Measurement of neutron yield by 62 MeV proton beam on a thick Beryllium target

 \section{Experimental Setup}

-The 62 MeV proton beam from the LNS superconducting cyclotron was delivered in the experimental hall with a beam current of 30-50 pA.
+The 62 MeV proton beam extracted by the electrostatic deflector from the LNS superconducting cyclotron was transported for 65 m through a series of quadrupole and 8 dipole magnets, rotating the beam by 270 degrees, to be delivered in the experimental hall.
+All the beam transport system was optimized for 62 MeV protons.
+The operating beam current was selected to be 30-50 pA.
 The cyclotron beam structure (RF=40 MHz) was modified by suppression of four bunches out of five.
 This way 1.5 ns wide beam bunches arrived on the target with period of 125 ns.
 The target consisted of a solid 3 cm thick $^9$Be cylinder with 3.5 cm diameter.
 The target thickness and width were chosen to ensure complete absorption of the proton beam.
 The electric charge deposited by the beam on the target was measured by a digital current integrator and used for absolute normalization of the data.
 Two different current integrators were used during the experiment for comparison.